Close

 Dual Benefit of Insurance and Investment

 One of the primary features of ULIPs is their dual nature, combining life insurance coverage with investment options.
-A portion of the premium paid towards ULIPs goes towards providing life cover ensuring financial protection for the policyholder’s family in case of unfortunate events.
+A portion of the premium paid towards ULIPs goes towards providing life cover and ensuring financial protection for the policyholder’s family in case of unfortunate events.
 Simultaneously, the remaining portion is allocated towards various investment funds, allowing policyholders to grow their wealth over time.

 Flexibility in Fund Selection